libopencm3/libopencm3/README.md

 attempt to clear up old APIs and remove deprecated functions.
 The 0.8.0 tag was placed to provide the "old stable" point before all the new code started landing.

+_preview_ code often lands in the "wildwest-N" branches that appear and disappear in the repository.
+Pull requests marked as "merged-dev" will be in this branch, and will be closed when they merge to master.
+This is useful for bigger interdependent patch sets, and also allows review of merge conflicts in public.

 From 1.0, expect to follow semver, with functions (and defines!) being deprecated for a release before being removed.